tinymce/tinymce-docs/components/dialog/components.md

 ### Input

-An **Input** is a single line text field, a label element is also rendered
+An **Input** is a single line text field, a label element is also rendered.

 ```js
     {